Fragmenta-Company/SquidVM/readme.md

            |_|
 ```

+# **What is the SquidVM?**
-SquidVM is a Stack-based VM (just like _Java's JVM_).
+SquidVM is a Stack-based VM made from the
-It's made from the ground up using Rust for its implementation.
+ground up using Rust for its implementation.

-The VM will contain a programming language with the name Squid.
+The VM will contain a programming language with the name _Squid_
+and a simpler scripting language called _Squipt_.
+Both will be made for working together and also
+both will be statically and strongly typed.

+The main difference between them is that int,
+unsigned int, float, [...] will be replaced with number,
+unsafe blocks will not be supported and
+some other changes made for simplicity in Squipt.

+I'm also thinking of implementing a dynamically typed language.

+That one will also be made for working
+together with the other two natively.

 ## How to install it?